KRVPerera/sense/README.md

 ## Network Layer

-More details about sensor layer is here : [Network](./docs/NETWORK,md)
+More details about network layer is here : [Network](./docs/NETWORK,md)

 - We use CoAP request response style application layer protocol.